Tensorboy2/permeability-prediction/README.md

 # Permeability Prediction
 By Sigurd Sønvisen Vargdal

-This repository contains code for generating data and training deep learning image methods on prediction of permeability.
+This repository contains code for generating data and training deep learning image methods on prediction of permeability, and corresponds to the paper: "Comparing Convolution- and Transformer-based Neural Network59
+Architectures for Predicting Permeability of 2D Porous Media".

 ## Data
 The data generation involves: generating synthetic periodic porous medium with arbitrary geometry and running Lattice-Boltzmann simulations on the medium to obtain the respective *permeability* tensor.

 The porous media is generated using a periodic version of the **binary_blobs** function from SciKit-Image.
 Each medium is required to percolate in both the x and y direction.
 We fill disconnected fluid clusters to obtain the image filled version of each medium.
 For flow simulations we use the Lattice-Boltzmann method with the $D2Q9$ lattice.
 With the obtained velocity field we compute the permeability using Darcy's law.

-The data is available at [Zenodo](https://zenodo.org/) From the Zenodo download you must put the files in the following folders:
+The data is available at [Zenodo](https://zenodo.org/) with doi: 10.5281/zenodo.17711512 From the Zenodo download you must put the files in the following folders:
 - data/
     - images.npy